- Home

 13. Healthy banana blondies

-All you need to make these soft, gooey banana blondies from The Big Man’s World is four ingredients and five minutes – and the best part is that there’s no baking required.
+All you need to make these soft, gooey banana blondies from The Big Man’s World is four ingredients and five minutes – and the best part is that there’s no baking involved.

 Banana bread is a well-loved classic, but it can have a high sugar and fat content.
-These blondies are a great healthy alternative because they use nut butter instead of dairy-based butter, which is higher in protein and lower in saturated fat.
+These blondies are a great healthy alternative because they use nut butter instead of a dairy-based one, which is higher in protein and lower in saturated fat.

-Plus, they use maple syrup rather than regular syrup.
-Maple syrup raises blood sugar levels more slowly and contains more antioxidants.
+Plus, they use maple syrup over regular sugar.
+Maple syrup raises blood sugar levels more steadily and contains more antioxidants.

 14. Jalapeño poppers